Steve Koonin

 Steve Koonin (born June 6, 1957) is the chief executive officer of the Atlanta Hawks and State Farm Arena.
 He is the former president of Turner Broadcasting System.
-Koonin chairs the Georgia Aquarium and is on the boards of World Wrestling Entertainment, Rubicon Technologies, Fox Theatre, Metro Atlanta Chamber of Commerce, Emory Healthcare, and the Woodruff Arts Center.
+Koonin chairs the Georgia Aquarium and is on the boards of TKO Group Holdings, Rubicon Technologies, Fox Theatre, Metro Atlanta Chamber of Commerce, Emory Healthcare, and the Woodruff Arts Center.

 Early life and education

 Koonin was born in 1957 in Atlanta, Georgia.
 He studied marketing at the University of Georgia.
-Koonin is of Jewish descent.
+Koonin is Jewish.

 Career

-Coca Cola Company
+Coca-Cola Company

-Koonin spent more than a decade at The Coca Cola Company.
+Koonin spent more than a decade at the Coca-Cola Company.
 While serving as Coca Cola's VP of sports and entertainment marketing, Koonin was honored as the SportsBusiness Journal Sports Executive of the Year.

 Turner Broadcasting System

 He worked at Turner Broadcasting System for over 14 years, and served as the organization's president.

 Atlanta Hawks

 In April 2014, the Atlanta Hawks hired Koonin as CEO of the Atlanta Hawks & State Farm Arena.

 By the end of 2015, the Hawks organization built 25 community basketball courts over five years in disadvantaged communities across the city of Atlanta.
 During the COVID-19 pandemic, the Atlanta Hawks leveraged partnerships with Emory Healthcare to provide thousands of meals weekly for workers on the front lines.
 In June 2020, Atlanta Hawks were the first NBA team to commit their arena for use as a polling site – the largest voting center in the state of Georgia – during the 2020 election.